-asolitaryrose asked: Hello Sehn!
+asolitaryrose said: Hello Sehn!
 This is going to come out of the blue but I would be interested in hearing your thoughts on Anders and why you like him so much.
 I admit his character doesn't really appeal to me and there are a few things about him that really bother me, but I'd love to learn more and maybe open myself a wee bit to him?
 You may choose not to publish this if you want to avoid the fandom fury :3

 This is an excellent question, darling, and I hope my answer makes sense.

 Firstly, I wouldn’t suggest that anyone is wrong to dislike him or to be indifferent.
 Sometimes a character just strikes notes on your heartstrings, and sometimes they don’t, just like real people, and that’s fine.

 I should also say that I haven’t ever rivalmanced him, and probably never will because when I play an anti-mage or neutral character, I romance someone else, since that’s what makes sense to me.

 I also don’t read him as mentally ill, or as a clumsy metaphor for mental illness.

 Anders is a Dostoevsky sinner-saint, to quote Lillian Hellman.
 He’s not a nice person, he needles and pushes on people, and he’s single minded in every iteration of his character.